 “ A community foundation is a tax-exempt, nonprofit, autonomous, publicly supported, nonsectarian philanthropic institution with a long term goal of building permanent, named component funds established by many separate donors to carry out their charitable interests and for the broad-based charitable interest of and for the benefit of residents of a defined geographic area, typically no larger than a state.”

-In simple terms – We are a philanthropic leader, a community resource and a financial steward.
+In simple terms – we are a philanthropic leader, a community resource and a financial steward.
 The Luzerne Foundation supports donors with their charitable giving, helping them invest strategically in causes they care about and in ways that make a difference in our community.
 However, unlike other organizations, a community foundation is focused on developing funds that will live on in perpetuity providing support to the community for generations to come.

 Supporting Key Community Areas

 Our mission is to enhance the lives of the people living in our community.
-We do this by supporting seven key areas that together support a healthy and sustainable community including Social Services, Education and Scholarships, Arts and Culture, Neighborhoods and Community Development, Youth Issues, Historic Preservation and the Environment, and Health and Wellness.
+We do this by supporting seven key areas that together support a healthy and sustainable community: Social Services, Education and Scholarships, Arts and Culture, Neighborhoods and Community Development, Youth Issues, Historic Preservation and the Environment, and Health and Wellness.

 Education and Resources

-We provide educational seminars covering trends in philanthropy, legislative changes and other pertinent topics free of charge to the community.
+Additionally, we provide educational seminars covering trends in philanthropy, legislative changes and other pertinent topics free of charge to the community.
 By partnering with other local organizations such as The Nonprofit & Community Assistance Center (NCAC) and Northeastern Pennsylvania Chapter of the Association of Fundraising Professionals (AFP), respected experts in the field will make their way to our community.